Updated: January 22, 2026

 Hotel Phone: +30 28210 92168

-Excellent midrange option in the Nea Chora neighborhood.
-It sits directly on the closest swimming beach to the Old Town, which is an easy 15-minute walk away.
+An excellent midrange option in the Nea Chora neighborhood, sitting directly on the closest swimming beach to the Old Town.
 The swimming directly in front of the hotel is superb.
-Beach bars and restaurants are within steps, and it’s a pleasant one km walk from the hotel to Old Town cafes, shops, and restaurants.
+Beach bars and restaurants are within steps, and the location is a pleasant one km (15-minute) walk to Old Town cafes, shops, and restaurants.

 Read More

-Chania without a car: The central bus station in Chania is located just outside of Old Town, serving routes traveling all across the island.
+Chania without a car: The central bus station in Chania is located just outside of Old Town, serving routes traveling all across Crete.

 About Santorini Dave